A brief history of Spicer Street church, St Albans

 Because the members of the church believe the gospel and that it is vital not only for this life but for the life to come, they want to make it known to others!
 That is the aim of all its services, meetings and other activities.
-It is also the motivation behind the church's whole-hearted support of its members who are serving Christ overseas in a missionary capacity: a family in Mongolia, a family in Asia and a woman in Uganda, plus others with whom, although not members, it has close ties.
+It is also the motivation behind the church's whole-hearted support of its members who are serving Christ overseas in a missionary capacity: a woman in Uganda and a couple in Ethiopia, plus others with whom, although not members, it has close ties.

 Today, perhaps as it was in 1650, 1662, 1794 and 1812, the congregation which meets at the rather small, and certainly not modern, chapel in Spicer Street is very much a family.
 It represents a good cross-section of people, united together by a common love for the Lord Jesus Christ and a desire to please him, their Saviour and Lord.

 To him be glory in the church and in Christ Jesus throughout all generations for ever and ever!
 Amen.

 The townspeople had bought the Abbey building for £400 in 1553 under a charter granted by Edward VI, (later, in 1684, also redeeming the annual farm rent for £200) and they converted it, a part into their parish church, and a part (the Lady Chapel) into their grammar school.
 This purchase also gave them the right of patronage.